Prakriti is a parenting coach, author & former journalist

 I went on to work with various publications as I moved cities with my spouse, writing on diverse issues.
 But, as the mother of a teen, I found myself gravitating towards issues concerning children and better parenting.

-In the newsroom, I was constantly exposed to uncensored statistics around growing violence and aggression of children which disturned me immensely.
+In the newsroom, I was constantly exposed to uncensored statistics around growing violence and aggression of children which disturbed me immensely.
 I became more and more aware of a growing disconnect between parents & adolescent children all around me.

 With these realisations, I quit regular journalism to focus on issues that I had grown passionate about.